School District of Palm Beach County

 The team took a holistic approach to the rubric by giving all categories equal weight.
 They did not want to give the wrong message to the publishers that one category was valued more than another.
 The rubric is both standards- driven and standards agnostic.

-"We’re utilizing high-quality instructional materials to build equity.
+"We’re utilizing high-quality instructional materials to build access and opportunity.
 We are very deliberate in making sure that the materials are culturally responsive for teaching and learning, for all ethnicity groups.
 And that is something that we are very committed to and will work alongside with our board, community groups, parents, and students."

 - Glenda Sheffield, Chief Academic Officer